Surtain's pair of picks leads Broncos past Chargers 28-13 - KESQ

 Surtain’s first interception came in the end zone on a pass intended for tight end Jared Cook early in the fourth quarter.
 The Broncos converted that takeaway into a touchdown when Teddy Bridgewater hit tight end Eric Saubert from 9 yards to make it 21-7.

-His second one came off the hands of Austin Ekeler, who watched helplessly as Surtain cradled his second interception and sprinted down the Broncos’ jubilant sideline to push Denver’s lead to 28-7.
+His second one came off the hands of Austin Ekeler, who watched helplessly as Surtain sprinted past him and down the Broncos’ jubilant sideline to push Denver’s lead to 28-7 with 7:28 left.

+“Those are two big swings in the game and big, big plays,” Broncos coach Vic Fangio said.

+“They do a great job of disguising everything and they’re really well coached,” said Herbert, who finished 28 for 44 for 303 yards and two TDs with two interceptions and three sacks.
+“When you put together a really good coach like that with some pretty exceptional players, you get a really good defense.

 Bridgewater returned after halftime and the Broncos closed out the win by running the ball behind a makeshift line, finishing with 147 yards rushing against the league’s leakiest run defense.